retrooper/packetevents/README.md

-# packetevents by retrooper
+# packetevents

-A lightweight spigot packetlistener & packetsender coded by retrooper.
+A spigot packet API with some nice utlities.

 ## About